Warner231936/readingrabbit/README.md

 # ReadingRabbit

 ReadingRabbit is a Windows-focused application that transcribes in-game chat from MP4 videos into text.
-It features a dark, cyber-themed Tkinter GUI, video playback, GPU-accelerated OCR, resource monitoring, and LLM-based verification.
+It features a themeable Tkinter GUI, live video playback, GPU-accelerated OCR, resource monitoring with historical charts, and LLM-based verification.

 ## Setup
 1. Install Python 3.10+ on Windows 10.